 Classically, a mathematical proof of a theorem is something that can be written down and efficiently checked line by line.
 However, over the last 30 years, computer scientists have introduced a variety of nonclassical notions of proofs.
 These can be broadly described as "probabilistic proof systems", because they fundamentally involve randomness.
 The study of probabilistic proof systems has led to many exciting developments in cryptography and theoretical computer science over the last three decades.

 After class or by appointment.
-My office is SMH 342-C.

 Below is the highly tentative schedule for the course.
 I will modify it as the semester progresses.
 Topics and readings will not become "official" until the date of lecture.

 |Part 1.
 Introduction and The Power of Randomness|

 |1||8/26||Course overview; introduction to probabilistic proof systems (what are interactive proofs, arguments, zero-knowledge proofs, MIPs, and PCPs?); Quiz 0.||No reading.||Lecture 1 slides|

 |2||8/31||The power of randomness: Fingerprinting and Freivalds' Algorithm for verifying matrix multiplication.
 Low-degree and multilinear extensions.||Chapter 1 of the course reference.||Lecture 2 slides|

 |3||9/2||LFKN's sum-check protocol.||Chapter 2 of the course reference.||Lecture 3 slides|